Paramiru/Heuristics-TSP/README.md

 ## Getting Started

 These subsections will help you get a copy of the project and understand how to run it on your local machine for development and testing purposes.
 I will discuss how to clone this repository and set it up in any IDE of your choice.
-Furthermore, instructions on how to run the server will be given as well as how to build & run the project from the terminal.

 ### How to Install